Chalk SQL Reference

 Returns the minimum element in an array.

-• Returns the 1-based position of the first occurrence of an element in an array.
+Returns the 1-based position of an element in an array.

 Applies a reduce function to each element in an array and returns the accumulated value.